Serhii Bohachuk

-Serhii Vasylovych Bohachuk (Сергій Васильович Богачук; born 24 April 1995) is a Ukrainian professional boxer performing in the super welter and middle weight categories.
-Master of Sports of Ukraine, silver medalist of the Ukrainian Championship (2015), three-time champion of Ukraine among youth and under 22 years old, multiple winner and prize-winner of national and international amateur tournaments.
+Serhii Vasylovych Bohachuk (Сергій Васильович Богачук; born 24 April 1995) is a Ukrainian professional boxer who competes in the super welterweight and middleweight divisions.
+He is a Master of Sports of Ukraine, was a silver medalist of the Ukrainian Championship (2015), three-time champion of Ukraine among youth and under 22 years old, and a multiple winner and prize-winner of national and international amateur tournaments.

 Professional career

 After competing for the Ukraine Otamans in the World Series of Boxing in 2016, Bohachuk made his professional debut on 3 February 2017, scoring a second-round knockout (KO) victory over Matt Murphy at the Jonathan Club in Los Angeles, California.

 After compiling a record of 15–0 (15 KOs) he faced Tyrone Brunson for the vacant WBC Continental Americas super-welterweight title on 27 October 2019 at The Avalon in Los Angeles, California.
 Bohachuk knocked Brunson to the canvas on three occasions, once in the third round and twice in the fourth, with the third knockdown signaling the end of the fight, giving Bohachuk his sixteenth consecutive stoppage win with a fourth-round KO.

 Bohachuk would suffer his first loss against Brandon Adams in March 2021.
 Being stopped in the eighth round.